On this page:

-Go through your narrative and cross out or delete all the boring bits, the bits that you, as a reader, would skip over in another book, as Leonard (2001) advises in his tenth rule for writing.
+Go through your narrative and delete all the bits that describe a character’s movements in excruciating detail, the bits that you, as a reader, would skip over in another book, as 2001 advises in his tenth rule for writing.

 Next, find all the pieces where the stakes are raised and the tension mounts.
 This is what will keep the reader turning those pages, desperate to find out what happens next.
 Keep these in, keep them sharp and snappy.
 How does Sam feel about what’s going on?
 What are her fears, her hopes?
 How is she going to get herself out of this mess?
 This is where we find out Sam’s true character complete with strengths and weakness, and that’s what makes the reader like the character.

 Use your imagination when describing actions.
 Is there a better way to say Sam got out of the car slowly?
 Maybe she swung one leg at a time onto the ground.
 Maybe she heaved herself up, pulling on the steering wheel and the door for support.
 It sounds to me like Sam isn’t keen on going where she has to go.
 Add a grimace or a groan to put Sam in pain instead.

 Avoid adverbs when writing stage directions, and your characters will have a greater, and more interesting, range of movement.